 Not only are these alcoholic beverages delicious, they are also very pretty.
 And for those under 21, they are just as festive made without the vodka as a colorful mocktail.

-For more easy cocktail recipes, try these favorites:
+For more easy drink recipes, try these favorites:

 If you love this recipe, please give it 5 stars!